priyankamk/Zendesk_Ticket_Viewer/README.md

 ## My Approach

+- I used a pull request based approach to make changes.
+You can check my pull requests against this repo here `https://github.com/priyankamk/Zendesk_Ticket_Viewer/pulls?q=is%3Apr+is%3Aclosed`
 - I decided to build a web-based application to make UI simple and easy to use.
 I chose to write the application with Ruby and Sinatra, as I felt the rails would do too much of 'Heavy Lifting' and also allow me to keep the application more lightweight and simplified.
 - I am using HTTParty gem to make the API calls using Zendeskapi `https://priyankamukundmk.zendesk.com/api/v2/tickets` and generate the tickets.
 - I separated my concern’s inside lib folder and I tried to stick with object-oriented MVC design to keep my code neat and clean.
 In which ZendeskApi class deals with API calls and ticket controller displays the user interface.